mbajdman/Data-Science-Portfolio/README.md

 File: Property_Click_Prediction.ipynb

 The project aims to develop a machine learning model that predicts the number of interactions (clicks or views) a property will receive within a specific timeframe of its activation on a real estate platform.
-By analyzing historical property data and interaction patterns, the model strives to forecast property engagement, which can be valuable for real estate businesses aiming to optimize property listings and marketing strategies.
+By analysing historical property data and interaction patterns, the model strives to forecast property engagement, which can be valuable for real estate businesses aiming to optimise property listings and marketing strategies.

 Key Features:
 - Data exploration and preprocessing of property features (e.g., size, location, amenities) and interaction timestamps.